achorg/ach-gatsby-site/content/news/2011/06/bursary-recipients/index.md

 Jessica Murphy
 Elizabeth Lorang
 Diane Jakacki
+Neal Audenaert

-Neal Audenaert</div><div class="rteindent1"> </div> ADHO Student and Young Scholar Bursaries, DH Conference
+ADHO Student and Young Scholar Bursaries, DH Conference
 --------------------------------------------------------

-<div> (These replaced separate ACH and ALLC bursaries in 2009.)</div><div> Chen Szu-pei, National Taiwan University, “On Building a Full-Text Digital Library of Land Deeds of Taiwan” (paper)
+(These replaced separate ACH and ALLC bursaries in 2009.)

+Chen Szu-pei, National Taiwan University, “On Building a Full-Text Digital Library of Land Deeds of Taiwan” (paper)

 Maciej Eder, Pedagogical University, Cracow, Poland, “PCA, Delta, JGAAP and Polish Poetry of the 16th and 17th Centuries.
 Who Wrote the Dirty Stuff?” (paper)